jesusico2001/Curriculum-Imitation-Learning-MRS/README.md

-# Curriculum Imitation Learning of Distributed Multi-Robot Policies
+# Curriculum Imitation Learning of Distributed Multi-Robot Navigation Policies

 This repository contains the implementation of a *Curriculum Learning* algorithm for distributed navigation policies in Multi-Robots Systems.
-This algorithm schedules the difficulty of training trajectories and dynamically fragments demonstrations to match the scheduled difficulty.
+This algorithm schedules the difficulty of training trajectories (based on their time-horizons) and dynamically fragments demonstrations to match the scheduled difficulty.

 The project also includes a module for analytical ground truth data generation in 3 scenarios: *Fixed Swapping*, *Time-Varying Swapping* and *Flocking*.
 Finally, the evaluation setup contains various neural network architectures (MLP, GNN, LEMURS), on which the performance of the algorithm is evaluated.